cowboyd/fn.js/README.md

 ## Compatibility

 Funcadelic uses `Function.name` to determine the name of the constructor when creating typeclasses.
-Unfortunately, IE11 does not support retriving the name of a function.
+Unfortunately, IE11 does not support retrieving the name of a function.
 You may use [Function.name polyfill](https://github.com/JamesMGreene/Function.name) to make this feature available in IE11.

 ## Development